-In the absence of Lionel Messi it was Sergio Aguero who picked up the ball, and the Manchester City star did not err as he sent Dominguez the wrong way to open the scoring.
+In the absence of Lionel Messi it was Aguero who picked up the ball, and the Manchester City star did not err as he sent Dominguez the wrong way to open the scoring.

-Felipe Caicedo had been busy throughout the game without really threatening Romero's goal, but just under 10 minutes into the half the striker was incensed at being denied a penalty.
+Felipe Caicedo had been busy throughout the game without really threatening Romero's goal, but less than 10 minutes into the half the striker was incensed at being denied a penalty.
 Jose Basanta was defeated in the box with a silky flick over his head, but Caicedo was already tumbling as Romero came out to cover the ball, and despite his fervent protests referee Enrique Caceres was right to continue play.

-The Argentine faithful in the crowd were briefly lifted with the entrance of Lionel Messi on the hour, but with the away team playing with men behind the ball opportunities were limited for the captain to work his magic.
-Ecuador continued to set the pace, and went close once more from a set-piece when Frickson Erazo headed over.
+The Argentine faithful in the crowd were briefly lifted with the entrance of Lionel Messi on the hour, but with the away team playing with men behind the ball, opportunities were limited for the captain to work his magic.
+Ecuador continued to set the pace and went close once more from a set piece when Frickson Erazo headed over.

 In spite of all the home pressure, Argentina could have stolen all three points in the last 15 minutes.
 Di Maria defied fatigue to embark on a storming run down the left, but with Messi waiting in the middle released a feeble cross-shot that was far from either his teammate or the net.
 It was a rare moment of danger for the visitors, who saw Javier Mascherano sent off in bizarre circumstances for lashing out at a pitchside official, as they finished the game holding on for a point.